addisonElliott/pyqt5ac/README.md

 Getting Started
 ===============
 All of the options that can be specified to pyqt5ac can also be placed in a configuration file (JSON or YAML).
 My recommendation is to use a configuration file to allow easy compilation of your software.
-For testing purposes, I would use the options in the command line interface to make sure everything works and then transcribe that into a configuration file for repeated use.
+For testing purposes, I would use the options in the command line interface to make get everything working and then transcribe that into a configuration file for repeated use.

 Configuration Options
 ---------------------